Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Conclusions

 {\thesection.\arabic{equation}}

 The main text draws on three analytic results derived in the appendices: (i) jet power can be idealized as a two-state process characterized by a duty cycle $\fduty$ and a switching timescale $t_{\rm switch}$; (ii) extended radio emission is a convolution of that power history with a frequency-dependent fading function characterized by $\taunu$; and (iii) the apparent RL/RQ topology depends primarily on the ratio $\chi_\nu\equiv\taunu/t_{\rm switch}$.
-Appendix~\ref{app:flux} provides a stochastic realization of the jet switching; Appendix~\ref{app:beta_deriv} derives the stationary distribution; Appendix~\ref{app:function} motivates the exponential response function used for the analytic reference limit; Appendix~\ref{app:escape} gives the escape-barrier scalings; and Appendix~\ref{app:forward} outlines a minimal population-inference strategy.
+The appendices are organized as follows.
+Appendix~\ref{app:flux} presents one stochastic realization of jet switching.
+Appendix~\ref{app:function} defines the compact and extended response terms.
+Appendix~\ref{app:escape} gives the escape-barrier scalings.
+Appendix~\ref{app:beta_deriv} derives the stationary Beta distribution.
+Appendix~\ref{app:forward} connects the latent duty cycle to observed loudness distributions.